 Being able to use value-added solutions to control price is important.
 We know P&C insurance buyers are price buyers, many producers are price sellers, and leading with the mod is a great way to control prices for those buyers.
 Markets are hardening, so get the mod under control now to lessen the impact of future market fluctuations.
 If we control the mod, we control the premium and the price.
 That way, we can help clients understand why they get the right price and the value we bring to them.

-According to our 2016 Broker Services Survey, 69 percent of employers rely on their broker to provide crucial materials such as employee handbooks and safety manuals.
-Furthermore, 84 percent of employers say it’s important that a broker provides access to OSHA compliance information and recordkeeping tools, yet 46 percent of clients aren’t seeing this need met by their current broker.
+According to our 2018 Broker Services Survey, 80 percent of employers say it’s important that a broker provides access to OSHA compliance information and recordkeeping tools, yet 56 percent of clients aren’t seeing this need met by their current broker.